spujadas/elk-docker/docs/index.md

 - Password-protect the access to Kibana and Elasticsearch (see [SSL And Password Protection for Kibana](http://technosophos.com/2014/03/19/ssl-password-protection-for-kibana.html)).
 - Generate a new self-signed authentication certificate for the Logstash input plugins (see [Notes on certificates](#certificates)) or (better) get a proper certificate from a commercial provider (known as a certificate authority), and keep the private key private.

+If on the other hand you want to disable certificate-based server authentication (e.g. in a demo environment), see [Disabling SSL/TLS](#disabling-ssl-tls).

 ### Notes on certificates <a name="certificates"></a>

 Dummy server authentication certificates (`/etc/pki/tls/certs/logstash-*.crt`) and private keys (`/etc/pki/tls/private/logstash-*.key`) are included in the image.